garrandall/popular-music-data/tracks/wish-someone-would-care-irma-thomas.md

 To come and see if I do
 Yeah I've got to have
 I've got to have
-Yeah yeah yeah ohhhhh
+Yeah yeah yeah oh

 I've got to have somebody
 Yeah
 Yeah
-Ohh ohhhh yeah
+Ohh oh yeah
 Got to have somebody
 I need
 I need